 Authors are strongly encouraged to submit their manuscripts in electronic format.
-Manuscripts may be submitted on a PC-formatted computer diskette (3.5-inch) or CD-ROM, or via email to smj@sma.org.sg.
-Currently, for email submissions, SMJ will only be able to process manuscripts without illustrations (i.e. no figures or graphs).
+Manuscripts may be submitted on a PC-formatted computer diskette (3.5-inch) or CD-ROM, or via email to sma.org.sg.

-Upon acceptance of the article for publication, authors are required to complete a copyright assignment form and to submit the final version of the accepted manuscript electronically on a PC-formatted computer diskette (3.5-inch) or via email to smj.smj.org.sg.
+Upon acceptance of the article for publication, authors are required to complete a copyright assignment form and to submit the final version of the accepted manuscript electronically or via email to smj.gsma.org.sg.
 Manuscript text submitted using Microsoft Word for Windows is preferred.
 The copyright assignment form can be downloaded from the SMJ website at www.sma.org.sg/smj.